Thrombocytopenia, Low Platelet Count, and Bleeding Problems

 The Platelet Count

-If the bone marrow doesn’t make enough platelets or if platelets are destroyed once they are made, thrombocytopenia may result.
-Excessive storage of blood in the spleen can also cause the disorder.
+In general, if the bone marrow doesn’t make enough platelets or if platelets are destroyed once they are made, thrombocytopenia may result.
+Excessive storage of blood or platelets in the spleen can also cause the disorder.

 Platelet Manufacture Problems